 In recent years, APEC member economies have been suffering from natural disasters such as earthquakes and typhoons, causing severe damage to the energy infrastructure.
 In this narrative, EWG established APEC Energy Resiliency Principle (the Principle) with the great help of Energy Resilience Task Force and APEC member economies.
-Under the Principle, the draft of APEC Energy Resiliency Guidelines was circulated among APEC member economies for endorsement by EWG after three virtual workshops were held in Chile and Chinese Taipei in January 2022, and in the Philippines in February 2022.
+Under the Principle, three virtual workshops were held in Chile and Chinese Taipei in January 2022, and in the Philippines in February 2022 and the APEC Energy Resiliency Guidelines were approved by EWG in January 2023.

-APERC supported METI of Japan and Washington CORE as a project contractor, to prepare for holding three workshops smoothly, especially logistics matters.
+APERC supported Japan's Ministry of Economy, Trade and Industr CORE, the project contractor, to prepare for holding three workshops smoothly, especially logistics matters.